 Can you accommodate groups?

 Each tour can accommodate up to 6 visitors to promote social distancing.
 Larger groups will need to divide themselves up to go on consecutive tours.
-California Tower tours are sold as a group package to promote social distancing between households.
+California Tower tours are sold as a individual tickets.

 How high is the California Tower?